 This Creepy Asylum In Oklahoma Is Still Standing...And Still Disturbing

-St. Vincent’s Mental Asylum was operated by the Brothers of Mercy – a religious order providing care for the mentally ill.
-Starting in the 1960’s murders began to surface out of the asylum.
+The asylum was operated by the Brothers of Mercy – a religious order providing care for the mentally ill.
+Starting in the 1960s, murders of patients became a regular occurrence.
 The first known tragedy began when a nurse inexplicably suffocated two patients.
 Unfortunately, the tragedies didn’t end there.

 Watch this chilling video to learn more:

 Do you have any stories about St. Vincents during its years of operation?
 Have you ever explored this creepy asylum in Oklahoma?
 Tell us your scary stories in the comments!

 If you want to explore more creepy places in Oklahoma, hop in the car for this exciting road trip. just make sure to check out our ultimate road trip packing list first so you’ll have everything you need.